Eleanorcundall/beauty-survey-data-analysis/README.md

 - Data Validation:
     - The application validates user input for each survey question.
 Testing was performed to ensure that only valid responses are accepted, preventing incorrect data from being stored in the Google Sheets document.

+### Input option testing

+- Input Validation:
+    - In order to ensure a robust and user-friendly experience, I've incorporated a while loop within the user input sections of the program.
+This loop acts as a guardian, preventing the program from breaking when users input an invalid option when prompted.
+Instead of terminating, the program will gracefully persist within the loop, repeatedly prompting users for a valid input until one is provided.
+This ensures that the user can't accidentally derail the program with an incorrect choice, maintaining a seamless and error-tolerant interaction.

 ### Data Analysis Testing

 - View Data Analysis: